Skip to main content

 char: 't',

-description: 'Docker image tag',
+description: 'Docker image tag to deploy',

 default: 'latest',